 N.B.
 Due to the Covid-19 situation, we are unable to be clear about future dates.

 We will continue to communicate with parents via email, Facebook and our Weekly Word.

-This half term our curriculum topic is…All About Me (History)
+This half term our curriculum topic is…Buildings Around Me (Geography)

 In addition, we have a number of online resources, to help you to practise your skills when at home.
 These are linked below.
 Please see your teacher if you need a reminder of your log in.

 All pupils in reception and year one are taught to read using the Read Write Inc. scheme.
 Read Write Inc.is a programme developed by Ruth Miskin, and is taught in over 5000 schools in the United Kingdom.
 The programme systematically teaches all of the common sounds in the English language, helping pupils to recognise the sounds and then to ‘sound-blend’ them into words for reading.
 Children become fluent readers and confident speakers as a result of this method of teaching.

 Reception and year one pupils receive 30 minutes of RWI each day.
 Children in year one are required to take a statutory check to assess their phonic ability.

 In addition to their phonics lessons, pupils in Reception will hear stories every day, as well as having access to the reading corner every day, to choose a book for pleasure.
 English lessons are also themed around story books, to constantly increase the number of stories that pupils are exposed to.